bndnio/concurrency-mini-problems/README.md

 followed a similar pattern.

-To see if something was wrong with my implementation, I tried a sample size of 100000.
+To see if something was wrong with my implementation, I tried a sample size of 10000.
 Decreasing the number of routines by an order of magnitude.
 Somehow dropped the times down to 11 and 7 seconds!
 The drop to 7 seconds isn't unreasonable for the mutex implementation, but for the channels implementation this was revealing!

-There is likely something funky happening when a very large number of routines are running concurrency and passing messages through channels.
+The speedup was from almost 6 minutes to 11 seconds, for only a 10x change in input size.
+There must be some exponential running time aspect that I am not aware of.

+It's strange how poorly the channel implementation behaved.
+And even stranger that the line with the biggest time impact had nothing to do with mutexes or channels.
+I hope that this is due to an anti-pattern I unknowningly followed, and not a poor characteristic of the language!

 ### Analysis